-Upon successful completion of the course the students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Run various UNIX commands on a standard UNIX/LINUX Operating system - 2.
 Understand the shell programming on UNIX OS - 3.
 Typing of text including roman letters, alphabets, special symbols and mathematical symbols in LaTeX. - 4.
 Display of equations in LaTeX. - 5.
 Creating a table and drawing a figure in LateX